Simple Steps to Declutter Your Closet

 For many of us, our closets are the center of unwanted clutter.
 We don’t have any intention to wear those decade-old jeans again, but for some reason, we can’t bear to let them go.

-Whether you’re too overwhelmed to tackle your closet cleanout or too sentimental to let things go, we promise you can get rid of the excess while still maintaining your memories (and your sanity) with these spring cleaning tips:
+Whether you’re too overwhelmed to tackle your closet cleanout or too sentimental to let things go, we promise you can get rid of the excess while still maintaining your memories (and your sanity) with these cleaning tips: